bsullgrim/shipwall/README.md

 **Brightness (sun-based, no extra hardware).** `schedule.py` computes sunrise/ sunset for the reach and ramps over 30 min at dawn/dusk — bright by day, ~11% glow overnight.
-The Pi stamps the target into each frame; the ESP32 obeys.
+The Pi stamps the target into each frame. *Note:* Protomatter has no runtime brightness control, so the register firmware currently renders at a fixed depth and the `bright` field is carried but not applied; dimming would require scaling pixel colors at draw time.

-**Idle / status screens.** Boot splash, a ready screen, "WAITING / for data" if the Pi stops pushing for 60 s, and "SEAWAY CLOSED / reopens March" during the winter closure (shown only when the reach is also empty).
+**Idle / status screens.** A "STARTING UP" splash on cold boot (before the first frame), "WAITING / for data" if the Pi stops pushing for 60 s, and "SEAWAY CLOSED / reopens March" during the winter closure (shown only when the reach is also empty).

 **Power behavior.** The ESP32 holds no important state — every frame carries everything.
 Pull power and restore it and the wall repopulates within seconds.
+On a shared-power reboot the panel boots in ~1 s and shows STARTING UP; the Pi takes 30–90 s (on a Pi 3) to boot, start the service, connect, and warm-start, then the panel goes live on its own.

 ---